Bigg Boss 13: Sunil Grover, Hina-Priyank To Appear; Salman Khan & Rashami’s Brother Slam Arhaan!

 Rashami’s Brother Slams Arhaan

 Also, Rashami's brother seemed extremely upset with Arhaan.
-He tells Rashami (who was teary-eyed), "He (Arhaan) said on National television ‘Aap road pe the'.
+He tells Rashami (who was teary-eyed), "He (Arhaan) said on national television ‘Aap road pe the'.
 And my sister has never been on the road."

 Salman Slams Arhaan

 As per the latest promo, Salman was seen slamming Arhaan for his statement on Rashami.
 He asks him how could he talk about Rashami going bankrupt on national television and says that he looked quite stupid talking against her.
-Salman will also be lashing out at Hindustani Bhau and saying, "Vikas Pathak (Bhau) ghar mein sirf sone ko aya hai kya."
+Salman will also be lashing at Hindustani Bhau and saying, "Vikas Pathak (Bhau) ghar mein sirf sone ko aya hai kya."

 Salman Makes A Call To Siddharth; Shehnaz Gill Unwell!